olcf/container-builder/Scripts/README.md

 ContainerBuilder/Scripts/TearDownQueue
 ```

 Note: Titan doesn't have the SSL certs in place and so before running any nova commands `OS_CACERT` must be set.
+For glance this env variable is ignored and you must used `glance --ca-file=`pwd`/OpenStack.cer ...`
 Note: `nova list` can be called to show all active OpenStack instances